Coconut Fried Rice with Smoked Texas Brisket

 - Cut/chop/prepare all your ingredients beforehand

-- Cook egg beforehand and chop it up into small strips to be added near end of cooking
+- Cook eggs beforehand and chop it up into small strips to be added near the end of cooking

 Dope beats, fresh eats.
-Enjoy this smoked brisket fried coconut rice as a great leftover lunch, brunch, or dinner meal!
+Enjoy this smoked brisket with coconut fried rice as a great leftover lunch, brunch, or dinner meal!

 Brisket Fried Coconut Rice